Johann Jakob Wilhelm Heinse

-(Johann Jakob) Wilhelm Heinse (16 February 1746, Langewiesen, Schwarzburg-Sondershausen – 22 June 1803), German author, was born at Langewiesen in Schwarzburg-Sondershausen (now in Thuringia).
+Johann Jakob Wilhelm Heinse (16 February 1746 – 22 June 1803) was a German author.
+He was born at Langewiesen in Schwarzburg-Sondershausen (now in Thuringia).

 After attending grammar school at Schleusingen he studied law at Jena and Erfurt.
-In Erfurt he became acquainted with Wieland and through him with "Father" Gleim who in 1772 procured him the post of tutor in a family at Quedlinburg.
+In Erfurt he became acquainted with Christoph Martin Wieland and through him with "Father" Gleim who in 1772 procured him the post of tutor in a family at Quedlinburg.

-In 1774, he went to Düsseldorf, where he assisted the poet JG Jacobi in editing the periodical Iris.
+In 1774, he went to Düsseldorf, where he assisted the poet Johann Georg Jacobi in editing the periodical Iris.
 Here the famous picture gallery inspired him with a passion for art, to the study of which he devoted himself with so much zeal and insight that Jacobi furnished him with funds for a stay in Italy, where he remained for three years (1780–1783).

 He returned to Düsseldorf in 1784, and in 1786 was appointed reader to the elector Frederick Charles Joseph, archbishop of Mainz, who subsequently made him his librarian at Aschaffenburg, where he died.

-The work upon which Heinse's fame mainly rests is Ardinghello und die glückseligen Inseln (1787), a novel which forms the framework for the exposition of his views on art and life, the plot being laid in the Italy of the 16th century.
-This and his other novels Laidion, oder die eleusinischen Geheimnisse (1774) and Hildegard von Hohenthal (1796) combine the frank voluptuousness of Wieland with the enthusiasm of the "Sturm und Drang."
-Both as novelist and art critic, Heinse had considerable influence on the romantic school.
+Heinse is mainly famous for his novel Ardinghello und die glückseligen Inseln (1787), in which he expresses his views on art and life, the plot being laid in the Italy of the 16th century.
+This and his other novels Laidion, oder die eleusinischen Geheimnisse (1774) and Hildegard von Hohenthal (1796) combine the frank voluptuousness of Wieland with the enthusiasm of the Sturm und Drang.
+Both as novelist and art critic, Heinse had considerable influence on the Romantic school.